North Road Academy

 - What training are the staff supporting children and young people with SEND have had or are having?

-The SENCO has attended various SEN training over the years and is confident in the role.
-She is also able to train staff regularly to ensure all staff are fully aware of their responsibilities and feel confident in the support they are providing.
-This can be done through appraisals, lesson observations, IEP meetings etc.
+The SENCo is fully qualified and has many years of experience in education and SEN settings.
+He has attended various SEND training events and courses over the years and is confident in his role.
+The SENCo offers regular training to staff to ensure all staff are fully aware of their responsibilities and feel confident in the support they are providing.
+This may be done through on-line training, courses, appraisals, lesson observations, meetings etc.

 - How will my child/young person be included in activities outside this classroom including school trips?

-At Northroad Academy, we ensure equal opportunities for all children, including access to all out of school clubs and activities.
+At North Road Academy we ensure equal opportunities for all children including access to all out-of-school clubs and activities.
 If a member of staff notices or a pupil highlights a particular talent, he/she will be encouraged to join groups that will nurture this.
-Risk assessments are carried out if health and safety issues could arise for some children.
-Staff to child ratios are adhered to.
-We will always aim to make reasonable adjustments to ensure inclusive practise is adhered to for all.
-As mentioned above the staff will adapt the learning environment to ensure the child is able to access all areas of learning and activities.
-Where physical support is required the child's one to one key worker would assist.
-Parents will be fully involved in the planning process and will be invited on trips and ‘party’ days to see how their child is progressing.
+Risk assessments are carried out in such cases.
+Staff will always aim to make reasonable adjustments to ensure inclusive practise is adhered to for all.

 - How accessible is the environment?